arpajj/Covid-19-Project/README.md

 ``` bash
 git clone https://github.com/arpajj/Covid-19-Project.git
 ```
-Then upload and store everything (all files) in your Google Drive.
+__STEP 2__: Upload and store everything (all files) in your Google Drive under the same directory.

+__STEP 3__: Start running the the notebook [firt_part.ipynb](./first_part.ipynb) for exploring & visualizing the Covid-19 data and testing the initial methods of prediction.